 What is OCR (optical character recognition)?

-OCR systems are made up of a combination of hardware and software that is used to convert physical documents into machine-readable text.
+OCR systems consist of a combination of hardware and software that is used to convert physical documents into machine-readable text.
 Hardware, such as an optical scanner or specialized circuit board, is used to copy or read text while software typically handles the advanced processing.
-Software can also take advantage of artificial intelligence (AI) to implement more advanced methods of intelligent character recognition (ICR), like identifying languages or styles of handwriting.
+Software can also take advantage of AI to implement more advanced methods of intelligent character recognition (ICR), like identifying languages or styles of handwriting.

-The process of OCR is most commonly used to turn hard copy legal or historic documents into PDFs.
-Once placed in this soft copy, users can edit, format and search the document as if it was created with a word processor.
+OCR is most commonly used to convert hard copies of legal or historical documents into PDFs.
+Once the document is in this soft copy, users can edit, format and search it as if it were created with a word processor.

 How optical character recognition works

-The first step of OCR is using a scanner to process the physical form of a document.
-Once all pages are copied, OCR software converts the document into a two-color, or black and white, version.
-The scanned-in image or bitmap is analyzed for light and dark areas, where the dark areas are identified as characters that need to be recognized and light areas are identified as background.
+The first step of OCR is using a scanner to process a document's physical form.
+Once all pages are copied, OCR software converts the document into a two-color, or black-and-white, version.
+The scanned-in image or bitmap is analyzed for light and dark areas, where the dark areas are identified as characters that need to be recognized and the light areas as background.

 The dark areas are then processed further to find alphabetic letters or numeric digits.
 OCR programs can vary in their techniques, but typically involve targeting one character, word or block of text at a time.
 Characters are then identified using one of two algorithms:

 - Pattern recognition.
-OCR programs are fed examples of text in various fonts and formats which are then used to compare, and recognize, characters in the scanned document.
+OCR programs are fed examples of text in various fonts and formats, which they then use pattern recognition to compare and recognize characters in the scanned document.

 - Feature detection.
 OCR programs apply rules regarding the features of a specific letter or number to recognize characters in the scanned document.
 Features could include the number of angled lines, crossed lines or curves in a character for comparison.
 For example, the capital letter "A" may be stored as two diagonal lines that meet with a horizontal line across the middle.

-When a character is identified, it is converted into an ASCII code that can be used by computer systems to handle further manipulations.
-Users should correct basic errors, proofread and make sure complex layouts were handled properly before saving the document for future use.
+When a character is identified, it is converted into ASCII code that computer systems can use to handle further manipulations.
+Users should correct basic errors, proofread and ensure that complex layouts are handled properly before saving the document for future use.

 Optical character recognition use cases